 Without fiber to buffer the sugar load, the natural fructose in, say, an orange, is a very different animal.
 A cup of juice can be equivalent to about four oranges—an amount you'd be pretty unlikely to eat in whole-fruit form.
 As for smoothies, they're a step in the right direction since they contain the whole fruit—but research from Purdue University found that liquid calories aren't as filling as chewable ones.
 And by blending fruit into a pulp, it's easy to get more fructose than you're bargaining for.

 5. Cut the Condiments

-Add-ons like ketchup, barbecue sauce, flavored vinegars, and some mustards (like honey mustards) can be loaded with sweetener.
-If you’re going to dress up your meal, read labels to be certain there are no surprises—Dijon mustard, apple cider vinegar, and hot sauce are usually good options.
+Add-ons like ketchup, barbecue sauce, flavored vinegar, and some mustards (like honey mustards) can be loaded with sweetener.
+If you're going to dress up your meal, read labels to be certain there are no surprises—Dijon mustard, apple cider vinegar, and hot sauce are usually good options.
 Or use produce: Pineapple salsa, Vidalia onions, and tomatoes are all simple additive-free ways of sweetening a plate.

 6. Add Herbs, Spices, and Extracts

 They're flavorful and low-calorie additions to any meal.
 "Cinnamon, vanilla, ginger, and nutmeg are some of my favorite "sweet" spices," says Alpert, who recommends adding them to oatmeal, yogurt, or even nuts.
 "Bonus point—a lot of spices also help regulate your blood sugar levels and can even reduce the amount of AGEs (advanced glycated endproducts) that result from too much sugar in your bloodstream," she adds.
 For more ideas, check out our report on the 5 Best Spices for Fat Loss.

 From the Fall 2015 issue of Eat This, Not That!
 Magazine.